johnnovak/gridmonger/sphinx-docs/source/annotations.rst

     </div>

-To create a note, press :kbd:`N` or :kbd:`;` in a non-empty cell.
+To add a note, press :kbd:`N` or :kbd:`;` in a non-empty cell.
 A cell cannot have more than one note; if you use the shortcut in a cell that already has a note, you'll be editing it.
 To erase a note, press :kbd:`Shift+N` or :kbd:`Shift+;`.

 .. note::